unikraft/docs/content/en/community/hackathons/sessions/behind-scenes/content/Work-Items_01.-Tutorial---Reminder:-Building-and-Running-Unikraft.md

 1. Load the resulting image in QEMU by using

    ```
-   $ sudo qemu-system-x86_64 -kernel ./build/app-helloworld_kvm-x86_64 -serial stdio
+   $ sudo qemu-system-x86_64 -kernel ./build/app-helloworld_kvm-x86_64 -nographic
    ```

-Besides `-serial stdio`, no other option is needed to run the `app-helloworld` application.
+Besides `-nographic`, no other option is needed to run the `app-helloworld` application.
 Other, more complex applications, will require more options given to the `qemu-system-x86_64` command.

 We have run Unikraft in the emulation mode, with the command from above.